Collaborative Learning in General Graphs with Limited Memorization: Complexity, Learnability, and Reliability: Numerical Results

 \subsection{Simulations with Real Data}

-We hereby evaluate our collaborative learning algorithm with Movielens 25M dataset which involves $162,000$ users and $62,000$ movies \cite{mlens}.
+Besides the synthetic dataset, we also evaluate our algorithm with a real dataset.
+In this paper, We hereby choose Movielens 25M dataset as example, which involves $162,000$ users and $62,000$ movies \cite{mlens}.
 We select a subset of $3,443$ users and a subset of $707$ movies, such that each of the selected users rated at least 30 of these movies and each of the movies was rated by at least 30 of these users.
 We extract out the corresponding submatrix and apply the matrix completion method~\cite{HastieMLZ-JMLR15} to fill the missing entries in the extracted submatrix.
 We then calculate the average of each column and normalize the average to $[0,1]$ by dividing the average by 5.
 We consider each movie as an arm whose quality can be represented by the normalized score.
-Likewise, to illustrate the influence of $p_1/p_2$ on the learning process, we fix $p_1=0.9$ (which is the maximum score) and randomly take $500$ samples from the remaining scores such that $p_2\in \{0.7, 0.6, 0.5\}$.
+Likewise, to illustrate the influence of $p_1-p_2$ on the learning process, we fix $p_1=0.9$ (which is the maximum score) and randomly take $500$ samples from the remaining scores such that $p_2\in \{0.7, 0.6, 0.5\}$.
 We also construct a communication graph where the edges among the users are generated randomly.
 The results shown in Fig.~\ref{fig:real} is very similar to the ones we obtained with synthetic dataset.
 In particular, $\mathsf{Succ}(N)$ can be achieved within $40$ rounds even when the gap between $p_1$ and $p_2$ is small (e.g., $p_1-p_2=0.2$), while the temporal overhead can be further reduced with smaller gaps (e.g., around 25 rounds are sufficient when $p_1-p_2=0.4$).

 We also evaluate the performance of our algorithm from the perspective of reliability with the real dataset.
 The experiment results are given in Fig.~\ref{fig:realreliability}.
 Similar with what we have learnt from the experiment results on the synthetic data, it is demonstrated that we have higher popularity of $a_1$ with larger $\alpha$.
-Furthermore, with fixed $\alpha$, the convergence rate and the corruption tolerance of our algorithm mainly depends on the difference between $p_1$ and $p_2$.
-Specifically,our algorithm tolerates more agent corruptions and converges at a higher rate when the second best arm is of much lower quality than the first one.
+Furthermore, with fixed $\alpha$, the convergence rate and the corruption tolerance of our algorithm mainly depend on the difference between $p_1$ and $p_2$.
+Specifically, our algorithm tolerates more agent corruptions and converges at a higher rate when the second best arm is of much lower quality than the first one.
 By these observations, our theoretical analysis is further confirmed.